A Trusted Friend in a Complicated World

 This Canadian sitcom follows the demise of a once-wealthy family relocating to the titular small town.
 Starring father-son creators Eugene and Dan Levy, Schitt’s Creek achieved particular notoriety when it entered the Netflix streaming catalog and is also on our list of the best sitcoms of all time.

-Available on: Hulu, Philo, Amazon Prime, Apple TV, Vudu and Netflix
+Available on: Hulu, Philo, Amazon Prime, Apple TV and Vudu

 Veneno (2021)